wild in crisis intervention guides help save species

 Join us to end The Ivory Poaching Crisis and potential EXTINCTION of African elephants by taking action via the world’s first Wild in Crisis Call to Action Intervention Guide, a mobile APP available soon for smart phones and tablets.
 This engaging resource guide features breaking news about the crisis, interviews with leading conservationists, a wildlife conservation directory, how-to guides and other effective tools designed to inspire the Public take action and become part of the solution to ensure a secure future for wild elephants.

-Featuring an interview with world renowned conservation icon of Save the Elephants (STE), Dr. Iain Douglas-Hamilton, we learn what challenges he and his team face on the front line in the war against rampant poaching across Africa.
+Featuring an interview with world renowned conservation icon of Save the Elephants (STE), Dr. Iain Douglas-Hamilton, we learn what challenges he and his team face on the frontline in the war against rampant poaching across Africa.
 Iain now travels the globe establishing critical coalitions to tackle the poaching crisis before elephant populations are further devastated.
-SAVE THE ELEPHANTS WEBSITE
+SAVE THE ELEPHANTS

-The Resource Guide provides users with targeted online & broadcast news, effective how-to-guides for immediate results, contact info and funding links for top NGOs working in Africa and other valuable tools to help end ivory poaching, trafficking and demand.
-Interactive maps, slide shows, links to the web and other features ensure the user an engaging experience.
+The APP Resource Guide provides users with targeted news, effective how-to-guides for immediate results, and contact info and funding links to top NGOs working in Africa.
+Other valuable tools help the Public take action to end ivory poaching, trafficking and demand.
+Statistics, interactive maps, stunning slide shows, infographics and other features ensure the Public an engaging experience.

 Following the work of The David Sheldrick Wildlife Trust (DSWT), we witness the impact of poaching first-hand and the countless victims left behind, young elephant calves only a few days or weeks old many times.
 Inspiring images and videos effectively showcase this beloved sanctuary's critical operations in Africa to rescue and rehabilitate elephant orphans.
 THE DAVID SHELDRICK WILDLIFE TRUST